-The Fourth of July is happening the day after tomorrow.
+The Fourth of July is happening this Friday.
 This year’s going to be the best one yet!
-No swarms of people to elbow through to get a good view.
-Zero conflicts with family barbecues and bar-hopping with friends.
-And the entire day will be totally perspiration-free.
+No crowds, no BBQ/barhopping schedule conflicts, and the entire day will be totally sweat-free.
 (We can dream.)

-- Pack a blanket and set up shop on one of the many beaches along the lakefront, like Ohio Street Beach (400 N. Lake Shore Dr.), Oak Street Beach (1000 N. Lake Shore Dr.) or Montrose Beach (4400 N. Lake Shore Dr.).
-Less likely to fill up are Foster Beach (5200 N. Lake Shore Dr.), Diversey Harbor (2601 N. Cannon Dr.), and North Beach (near Northwestern, just northeast of the Henry Crown Sports Pavilion and Norris Aquatics Center).
-You might have the best luck riding your bike.
+- Take a blanket to one of the many beaches along the lakefront, like Ohio Street Beach (400 N. Lake Shore Dr.), Oak Street Beach (1000 N. Lake Shore Dr.), Montrose Beach (4400 N. Lake Shore Dr.) or Diversey Harbor (2601 N. Cannon Dr.).
+Get there early, and bike if you can—parking will be hopeless.

 - Promontory Point in Hyde Park (5491 S. Shore Dr.) hugs the lake and offers a skyline view unlike any other.
 It’s the only spot on the lakefront where fire pits are allowed, if s’mores are your thing.

 - Hotels facing Navy Pier will give you (nearly) front-seat views, and in between booms, you can soak in some peace and quiet.
 There are several new hotel rooftops open for 2014, including J. Parker rooftop at Hotel Lincoln and Drumbar at Hotel Raffaello.